Is My PF Deduction Coming from My Salary? Help Me Understand My Offer Letter Details

 kprasoon

 Rs.
-6,45,526 should be your CTC and not salary.
-The word 'Total Fixed Pay' is wrongly used.
+6,45,526 should be your CTC and not your salary.
+The term 'Total Fixed Pay' is incorrectly used.

-The company has mentioned its contribution part of PF & Gratuity as component of your salary ('Total Fixed Pay') which is wrong.
+The company has included its contribution part of PF & Gratuity as a component of your salary ('Total Fixed Pay'), which is incorrect.
+The employer's contribution to PF/ESI & Gratuity is the employer's liability and should not be deducted from the employee's salary.

 sethupathy-s